 You can transfer 9 credits from this graduate certificate into the Royal Roads MBA program.

-You can also complete this graduate certificate as a specialization in the MBA program.
+You can also complete this graduate certificate as a completion option in the MBA program.

 This program is delivered through a blend of online learning and an on-campus residency.